 * Weapons modelled in photo courtesy of AH-Kai at DeviantArt *

 Sky-Shard Iron is not native to Xaabos.
 It is in-fact fragments of a meteor that struck the planet.
-The very same cataclysmic event that was responsible for creating the Molten Sea thousands of years ago.
-Even so, it now grows underneath the surface of the planet, centered around those Helsian mines.
+The very same cataclysmic event that was responsible for creating the Molten Sea over two millennia ago.
+Even so, it now grows underneath the surface of the planet, centred around those Helsian mines.

 The plus-side to these inconveniences is that it is one of the hardest known materials in the galaxy.
 Ten-fold stronger than titanium, half as light and will not rust, it has a wide range of applications as detailed below: